 Gross% / Net%

 Profit margin analysis is more nuanced than simple calculations, and businesses often fall into common traps that can lead to poor decision-making.
-Recognizing these pitfalls and warning signs is crucial for maintaining accurate financial analysis and making informed business decisions.
+Recognizing these pitfalls and warning signs is needed for maintaining accurate financial analysis and making informed business decisions.

 Comparing margins across different seasonal periods or business cycles